Every year or so a story surfaces about a political candidate getting ripped off by someone helping on their campaign.

 You still need to limit the number of people who can sign your checks, and you must be sure to read your bank statements in such situations.

 3. The Campaign Didn’t Have A Check Approval Process

-Whether or not you are the sole signer of your campaign checks, you should have a check approval process.
+Whether or not you are the sole signer of your campaign’s checks, you should have a check approval process in place.

 If you aren’t the one signing your checks, such an approval process will be vital to protecting your campaign dollars.

-Common check requesters are the campaign consultant, the campaign manager, the fundraiser, and the treasurer.
+Common people requesting checks are the campaign consultant, the campaign manager, the fundraiser, and the treasurer.

 Your treasurer should never cut a check, even if it’s for you to sign, without receiving an authorization form from both you and another designated member of your campaign.

 If you are requesting a check, then you should have your consultant or campaign manager sign off on the request.